 The short answer is YES!
 I saw this most recently displayed in my twelve-year-old daughter with an incident she had with a friend.
 Through it, she taught me that the happy medium is to love like Christ.

-My daughter had a tight knit group of friends in elementary school.
+My daughter had a tigh-knit group of friends in elementary school.
 Many have known her since pre-K and many are not Christian.
 However, her friends know that she is being raised in a conservative Christian tradition.
 For example, we don’t celebrate Halloween.
 For years they have seen my daughter not attend Halloween parties and not participate in the school’s Halloween activities.
 However, they know it is more than her being raised this way.
 She believes this.
 They have witnessed her take a stand against evolution and have deep conversations about her Christian faith with fellow friends who are atheists.
 So when one of them was struggling with feelings that most Christians would find repulsive, it would seem that my daughter would be the last person she would tell.

 That is not what happened at all.
 My daughter’s friend chose to confide in my daughter first even though she knew that my daughter would be against the behavior.
 My daughter’s response to her friend was something to the effect of, “I believe that is sin, but I am not going to stop being your friend.
 As your friend, I will not condone it, but I love you and will continue to always love you.”
 I know those were not her words exactly, but what I do remember is the love, care, and compassion towards her friend as she was relaying the story to me.

 My daughter recalled the incident recently.
 She asked me, “Mom, I don’t understand why my friend told me first even though she knew how I would feel about it as a Christian.
 She could have told one of our other friends who are not Christian.”
 However, I knew the reason why.
 My daughter and this friend had a long history which included my daughter forgiving her multiple times.
 Even though her friend knew where she stood, she came to my daughter first because that is where she found unconditional love.
 And that is the love of Christ.
-To stand firm on your beliefs, to be able to call sin a sin, and yet to do it with so much love and compassion that someone knee deep in sin will still come running to you.And that is the love of Christ.
+To stand firm on your beliefs, to be able to call sin a sin, and yet to do it with so much love and compassion that someone knee-deep in sin will still come running to you.And that is the love of Christ.
 To stand firm on your beliefs, to be able to call sin a sin, and yet to do it with so much love and compassion that someone knee deep in sin will still come running to you.
 Click To Tweet

 How can we learn to love like Jesus?

 The best way to learn to be neither pharisaical nor permissive and to love like Christ is simple, study the life of Jesus.
 Read the gospels.
 If you do you will find so much wisdom on how Jesus treated people.
 For example, make a list of who Jesus spoke harshly to?
-Usually it was the Pharisees and those who had been his disciples for some time.
+Usually, it was the Pharisees and those who had been his disciples for some time.
 Who was he the most gentle with?
 Generally, those living in sin like tax collectors and non-Jews like the woman at the well.

 Why the distinction?
 I think the answer is found in Matthew 23:13 when he says, “But woe to you, scribes and Pharisees, hypocrites!
 For you shut the kingdom of heaven in people’s faces.
 For you neither enter yourselves nor allow those who would enter to go in.”
 Hypocrites and self-righteous attitudes push people away from the gospel, not towards it.
 It is not a light matter to push people away from Jesus, to be responsible for them never gaining eternal life in His presence.
-So when Christian behavior and attitudes is clearly pushing people away, those are the people we need to take a harder line with because too much is at stake.
+So when Christian behavior and attitudes are clearly pushing people away, those are the people we need to take a harder line with because too much is at stake.
 People’s eternal life is at stake.